Niketkumardheeryan/ML-CaPsule/Diseases_Prediction/Readme.md

 CatBoost is a powerful algorithm for gradient boosting on decision trees, developed by Yandex.
 It excels in various applications such as search engines, recommendation systems, personal assistants, self-driving cars, and weather prediction.
 Notably, it is also used by organizations like CERN, Cloudflare, and Careem.
 Model Workflow

+## Feature Importance Visualization

+To understand which features contribute most to the model’s predictions, we extracted and visualized the feature importance scores:

+- Feature importance extraction
+   We used model.get_feature_importance() to obtain the importance values for each feature.
+These scores indicate how much each feature helps reduce error in the model.

+- Ranking features
+   The scores were converted into a pandas.Series with feature names as the index.
+We then sorted them in descending order to highlight the most influential predictors.

+- Top N selection
+   For clarity, we selected the top 10 features (N=10) that had the highest importance scores.

+- Visualization
+A horizontal bar plot was created using Seaborn with the following enhancements:
+   - Viridis color palette for readability.
+   - Grid lines along the x‑axis for easier comparison.
+   - Adjusted figure size and tight layout to prevent label overlap.
+   - Clear axis labels and title for context.

+This plot provides a quick, interpretable view of which features drive the model’s decisions most strongly.

 ## The workflow of the model is as follows:

     Input: User provides symptoms.